 With season two of Fruits Basket just around the corner, I thought this would be a great time to bring back my episode reviews of season one.
-This was the second season of anime that I started to cover on an episodic basis as it released.
+This was the second season of anime that I started to cover on an episodic basis as it was released.
 I had no idea what I was getting into and knew nothing of the series before starting.
-In fact, I only decided to watch it because someone of Twitter was adamant that I should.
+In fact, I only decided to watch it because someone on Twitter was adamant that I should.
 Anyhow, get ready to relive Fruits Basket in preparation for season two.

 Tohru Honda lives in a tent in the woods with all of her possessions.
 When her mother was killed in a car accident, her family couldn’t agree on who would take care of Tohru, so she went to live with her grandfather, but he was about to get his house renovated and recommended she would be best if she could find a friend to stay with… Family, eh!

-Anyhow, one morning after zipping up her tent, Tohru stumbled across a house she’d not noticed before and ends up meeting the occupants, Yuki, the popular classmate from school and his older cousin Shigure.
+Anyhow, one morning after zipping up her tent, Tohru stumbled across a house she’d not noticed before and ended up meeting the occupants, Yuki, the popular classmate from school and his older cousin Shigure.
 Surprised that anyone lives nearby, Yuki offers to walk Tohru to school.
 Later that night, Yuki and Shigure notice Tohru walking through the woods and follow.
 Unwilling to let her live in a tent on her own, they invite her to stay with them.